checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 `B`.
 The `In` set for a block `B` is computed as the intersection of the `Out` sets of all the predecessor blocks of `B`.

-We define the intersection operation on sets of dataflow facts as follows:
+Note 1: We define the intersection operation on sets of dataflow facts as
+follows:
 ```
 For two sets of dataflow facts D1 and D2,
   If V:bounds(Li, Ui) ∈ D1 and V:bounds(Lj, Uj) ∈ D2: